Logicify/mautic-advanced-templates-bundle/README.md

 * Mautic v2.14.2
 * PHP v7.1.23

-There is a high possibility it is compatible with other environments, but we never tested it.
+There is a high probability it is compatible with other environments, but we never tested it.

 ### Features